OfficeDev/office-js-docs-pr/reference/manifest/requestedheight.md

 # RequestedHeight element
-Specifies the initial height of a content or contextual add-in in pixels, which can be between 32 and 1000.
+Specifies the initial height of a content add-in in pixels, which can be between 32 and 1000.

- **Add-in type:** Content, Contextual
+ **Add-in type:** Content

 ## Syntax: